genderfreak/FELDLayerForGodotInk/readme.md

 Currently, this includes functionality replicating character names and the various checks seen in the game.

+You can email me @ genderfr3ak@gmail.com if you have any questions.

 ## Installation

 This project requires [Ink](https://github.com/paulloz/godot-ink) and Godot Mono.
 See their